 4. Sineu MarketEvery Wednesday between 8am and 1pm, Sineu becomes a hot-spot for farmers and land owners on the island thanks to its agricultural and livestock market.
 Out of all the markets, Sineu is the most traditional and still to this day continues to sell animals.
 Stalls selling fresh fruits, plants and flowers can also be found in the mix, as well as clothes, jewellery and textiles.
 The main hub of the market takes place in the main square Plaza Des Fossar, where visitors will find the stalls scattered down surrounding streets.
 Definitely worth a visit for those interested in rural living on Mallorca and understanding local agriculture.
 Be prepared, you might come home with some lambs, goats or a donkey!

 Most markets on Mallorca are well-connected and accessible by bus particularly if you are coming from Palma.
 Otherwise it is much easier to go by car which allows you the flexibility to stay for as long as you want – a simple two-hour market peruse might soon turn into half a day!
 Given that markets like Sineu and Santa María are in rural areas, do expect to find parking difficult (particularly in the summer months).
-Or for a more urban market experience why not explore Lunch at a Palma food market which includes some of the capital’s tastiest places to eat!
+Or for a more urban market experience why not have lunch at a Palma food market?